crajcan/the_rust_programming_language/notes.md

 See the example usage in `chapter_19/src/main.rs#use_supertraits`.

-*Note*: When we have a _dependent trait_ that requires a _super trait_, but our type does not implement the _super trait_ for all generic enclosed types, we can still implement the _super trait_ for all enclosed types that impelement the _super trait_, and then implement the _dependent type_ only when our _enclosed type_ implements the supertrait:
+*Note*: When we have a _dependent trait_ that requires a _super trait_, but our type does not implement the _super trait_ for all generic _enclosed_ types, we can still implement the _super trait_ for all enclosed types that implement the _super trait_, and then implement the _dependent type_ only when our _enclosed type_ implements the supertrait:

 ```
 impl<T: fmt::Display> fmt::Display for Point<T> {